jose-techcode/DevOps-Toolbox/README.md

 - Run the image with privileges

-`docker run --rm --privileged devops-toolbox:latest`
+`docker run --rm --privileged devops-toolbox:latest` need fix

 # 6.3.
 Run Prometheus and Grafana in Docker